brokentriangles/release-notes-test/relase-notes-2020-07-24.md

 ### vault migration

-As you know vault is going away, here the latest:
+As you know vault is going away, here's the latest:

-* azure key vaults have now been created for all k8s deployed application and services for dev, stg and prd.
+* azure key-vaults have now been created for all k8s deployed application and services for dev, stg and prd.
 * most apps have now transitioned to using key-vault.
-And who ever hasn't should be doing that now.
+And whoever hasn't should be doing that now.

 > **NOTE** Some squad level PRs are still outstanding and it's *essential* that these get merged in order to complete this migration phase.